pvu-1864424/dvogue-clothgenerator/README.md

 | Tzuyang Lin(Frank) | lin528@uw.edu |
 <br />

 *Copyrights: This project is a project for INFO340: Client-side development course.
-If you have any questions or feedback regarding this website, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*
+If you have any questions or feedback regarding this website or project, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*